Research

 Working Papers

-[8] On the Choices of Lifestyle and Growth: April 2023, expected in H1 2024
+[8] On the Choices of Lifestyle and Growth: April 2023, new revision is expected in H2 2025

 • Repo Runs, Collateral, and Counterparty Institutions: 2016, SSRN Link